r4victor/tenthousandmeters/content/blog/python_bts_03.md

 }
 ```

 Last time we learned that before a Python program starts executing, CPython does a lot of things to compile it.
 It turns out that CPython does a lot of things even before it starts compiling a program.
-Those things constitute the initialization of CPython.
-We've already mentioned in the first part that CPython works in three stages:
+These things constitute the initialization of CPython.
+We've already said in the first part that CPython works in three stages:

 1. initialization
 2. compilation; and
 3. interpretation.

-So, what `pymain_main` does is call `pymain_init(args)` to perform the initialization and then call `Py_RunMain()` to proceed with the next stages.
+So, what `pymain_main()` does is call `pymain_init()` to perform the initialization and then call `Py_RunMain()` to proceed with the next stages.
 The question remains: what does CPython do during the initialization?
-It's not that hard to answer.
+Let's think about it.
 At the very least CPython has to:

 * find a common language with the OS to handle properly the encodings of arguments, environment variables, standard streams and the file system
 * parse the command line arguments and read the environment variables to determine the options to run with
-* configure the standard streams
+* configure the standard streams??
 * initialize the runtime state, the main interpreter state and the main thread state
 * initialize built-in types and the `builtins` module
 * initialize the `sys` module
 * set up the import system
 * create the `__main__` module.

-Before we step into `pymain_init` to see how all of that is done, let's discuss the initialization process in more detail.
+Before we step into `pymain_init()` to see how all of that is done, let's discuss the initialization process in more detail.

 #### initialization